quintel/documentation/README.markdown

 * The [Energy Mixer](http://mixer.et-model.com/): a questionaire type of interface that creates a scenario based on your answers.

-From here on, we will focus on the professional interface as it is underlying all other interfaces and the main product.
+From here on, we will focus on the professional interface.

 ![](http://f.cl.ly/items/291h3S0g3E2U3L1T0Z2H/Screen%20Shot%202013-12-10%20at%2013.38.35.png)